N1 highway (Philippines): Ampatuan to Cotabato City

-N1 enters Bangsamoro Region at Ampatuan, Maguindanao del Sur.
-It then enters Maguindanao del Norte at Sultan Sumagka (Talitay).
-It retains the name Marbel-Allah Valley-Cotabato Road up to Cotabato City.
-At the Cotabato City proper, the road assumes the local name Sinsuat Avenue.
+N1 enters Bangsamoro Region at Ampatuan, Maguindanao del Sur, as it crosses a river as Kakal Bridge.
+It then enters Maguindanao del Norte at Talitay (Sultan Sumagka).
+It retains the name Marbel–Allah Valley–Cotabato Road up to Cotabato City.
+It enters the Cotabato City proper, where it assumes the local name Sinsuat Avenue.

 Cotabato City to Picong

 At the junction of Sinsuat, Quezon, and Don Teodoro V. Juliano Avenues, N1 turns east to assume the name Cotabato–Lanao Road up to Matanog, Maguindanao del Norte; its section from the junction to Sultan Kudarat, Maguindanao del Norte is also known as Quezon Avenue.
+Near barangay Crossing Simuay, Sultan Kudarat, it takes the longer, circumferential path as it meets the western terminus of N75 (Davao–Cotabato Road).
+From Sultan Mastura to Parang, it follows the diversion road that bypasses the poblacion of these towns.

-Entering Lanao del Sur at Sultan Dumalondong, N1 becomes Cotabato–Malabang–Lanao del Norte Road.
+Entering Lanao del Sur at Sultan Dumalondong, N1 becomes Cotabato–Malabang–Lanao del Norte Road as it would also traverse Malabang.
 In Balabagan, it assumes the alternate name Rizal Avenue as it approaches near the coast of Lanao del Sur with Celebes Sea up to Picong, the last municipality traversed by N1 before leaving Bangsamoro.

-N1's section from Sultan Kudarat, Maguindanao to Balabagan, Lanao del Sur is also known as Narciso Ramos Highway.
+N1's section from Sultan Kudarat, Maguindanao del Norte, to Balabagan, Lanao del Sur, is also known as Narciso Ramos Highway.

+Northern Mindanao

+N1 enters Lanao del Norte at Sultan Naga Dimaporo, the only municipality it passes through in Northern Mindanao.
+It traverses along the southern coast of the province.
+Within the region and province, it is alternatively known as Malabang–Dobleston–Tukuran Road as it traverses Barangay Dabliston.